Related

 Rachel Tsai is 47.
 She lives in Mesa, Arizona, and works as a dental hygienist.
 Her mother, who is 79 and has moderate vascular dementia, lives in a casita behind Rachel's house.
 Rachel gets her mother dressed each morning, prepares meals, manages her medications, drives her to appointments, handles her insurance paperwork, and stays awake when her mother wanders at night.

 A conservative estimate of Rachel's caregiving hours: 35 per week.
 At the AARP valuation of $20.41 per hour, that's $37,146 per year in uncompensated labor.
 Over five years, that total reaches $185,730.
-Let that number sit for a second.

-But the real cost is worse.
+And the real cost runs deeper.
 Rachel dropped from full-time to part-time three years ago.
 That cost her roughly $18,000 in annual wages, plus employer-sponsored retirement contributions, plus compounding growth.
-The money she's losing today is also money she won't have at 67.

 Article illustration